Iceland

 • Comfortable accommodations in hotels and guesthouses in double room shared

-• Cars and fuel
+• Cars rental and fuel

 • Basic travel insurance